 Close

-A sentence used to introduce the part of the email which gives negative feedback, is
+10. A phrase used to introduce the part of the email which gives negative feedback, is

 There are a few things which I think could be improved: